localstack/docs/content/en/user-guide/aws/sqs/index.md

 ## Accessing queues from Lambdas or other containers

-When using the SQS Query API from Lambdas or other containers, we recommend setting `SQS_ENDPOINT_STRATEGY=domain`.
+When using the SQS Query API from Lambdas, we recommend setting `SQS_ENDPOINT_STRATEGY=domain`.
 By default, Queue URLs point to `http://localhost:4566`, which can lead to issues when Lambdas or other containers attempt to call these queue URLs directly.

 For example, users of the Java SDK often experience the following error when accessing an SQS queue from their Lambda: